 Welcome, Google Pixel 2/Google Pixel 2XL users.
 As we all now Google Pixel 2/Google Pixel 2XL is really a great Android device with some really amazing hardware and design.
 With all that, Google Pixel 2/Google Pixel 2XL still can be still improved just by rooting it.

 Happy news for all the rooting fans is, now the rooting is available for the Google Pixel 2/Google Pixel 2XL.XDA developers has said that your device can root easily with Magisk using version 14.4 .
 This rooting method for Google Pixel 2/Google Pixel 2XL is done with TWRP Recovery and the Root access is made with Magisk.
 Further details, you can follow the XDA developers.

 The original Pixel Smartphones added many-sided quality to the stage in two or three distinctive ways.
-Group developer were not comfortable with the recently executed A/B Partition system, thus some of them needed to take in its intricate details previously they could discharge root strategies and custom recoveries.
-The record based encryption likewise included a few troubles for a few developers , and it took a while before everything was resolved also.
+Group developer was not comfortable with the recently executed A/B Partition system, thus some of them needed to take in its intricate details previously they could discharge root strategies and custom recoveries.
+The record based encryption likewise included a few troubles for a few developers, and it took a while before everything was resolved also.